 Rangoli Chandel Comes Out In Support Of Deepika Padukone; Praises Chhapaak Trailer

-Kangana Ranaut's sister, Rangoli Chandel comes out in support of Deepika Padukone and praises the trailer of the latter's upcoming film, Chhapaak, which is based on an acid-attack survivor, Laxmi Agarwal.
+Kangana Ranaut's sister, Rangoli Chandel came out in support of Deepika Padukone and praised the trailer of the latter's upcoming film, Chhapaak, which is based on acid-attack survivor, Laxmi Agarwal.
 Rangoli tweeted, "Wow!!!
 Everyone should see this film, amazing.
-Meghna and Deepika will earn a lot of tears from this film, what my family and I went through along with the prejudice we faced was worse than death... story of an acid attack survivor need to reach this nation, praying that it works🙏."
+Meghna and Deepika will earn a lot of tears from this film, what my family and I went through along with the prejudice we faced was worse than death... story of an acid attack survivor need to reach this nation, praying that it works🙏." (sic)

 Chhapaak Trailer Review: Netizens Lionise Deepika Padukone; Say Her Portrayal As Malti Is Phenomenal

-The trailer got released earlier today and it has received a very positive response from the netizens and the film critics.
-The film also casts Vikrant Massey and fans are quite enthralled to see Deepika as Malti.
+The trailer released earlier today and won positive responses from the netizens and film critics.
+The movie also casts Vikrant Massey and fans are quite enthralled to see Deepika as Malti.

-With Deepika going all the way into the skin of the character and narrating the story of an acid victim-survivor through her commendable acting skills is winning many hearts.
-Inspired by Deepika's such a bold move, Twitterati are trending the keyword 'Hats Off To Deepika'.
+Deepika going all the way to get into the skin of the character and narrating the story of an acid victim-survivor through her commendable acting skills is winning many hearts.
+Inspired by Deepika's bold move, Twitterati is trending 'Hats Off To Deepika'.

-Chhapaak, which highlights the life of an acid attack survivor puts forth the confidence of the victim to be taken as a lesson and marks her as an inspiration for those who have faced a similar situation.
+Chhapaak, which highlights the life of an acid-attack survivor puts forth the confidence of the victim to be taken as a lesson and marks her as an inspiration for those who have faced similar situations.

-Helmed by Meghna Gulzar, the film is produced by KA Productions & Fox Star Studios all set to release on 10th January 2020.
-The film is also presented by Fox Star Studios.
+Helmed by Meghna Gulzar, the film is produced by KA Productions and Fox Star Studios and is all set to release on January 10, 2020.
+The movie is also presented by Fox Star Studios.